supraniti/nestjs-modular-api/README.md

 When adding any third-party SDK, also add its @types package (if separate) to keep typing strict and ESLint clean.

 —

+Mongo Infra (local bootstrap)

+Summary:
+On application startup, the app ensures a local MongoDB container is present and reachable.
+It creates or starts a Docker container named “app-mongo” from image “mongo:7”, publishes localhost:27017, labels it for safety, and stores persistent data under ApplicationData/containers/app-mongo (mounted in the container at /data; Mongo writes to /data/db).
+This is infra-only (no HTTP routes).
+It is intended for always-local development; CI does not run Docker for this feature.

+Defaults and behavior:

+Container name: app-mongo

+Image: mongo:7

+Host/port: 127.0.0.1:27017 (container 27017)

+Restart policy: unless-stopped

+Root credentials (dev defaults): modapi_root / modapi_root_dev (override via env)

+Persistence: host path <repo-root>/ApplicationData/containers/app-mongo → container /data (Mongo uses /data/db)

+Environment variables:

+MONGO_AUTO_START (default: 1) — when 1, orchestrates the container on app start; when 0, skips orchestration.

+MONGO_IMAGE (default: mongo:7)

+MONGO_CONTAINER_NAME (default: app-mongo)

+MONGO_HOST (default: 127.0.0.1)

+MONGO_PORT (default: 27017)

+MONGO_ROOT_USERNAME (default: modapi_root)

+MONGO_ROOT_PASSWORD (default: modapi_root_dev)

+Testing:

+Unit tests only for this infra; no CI Docker usage.
+E2E is unaffected.

+The Docker module’s real-e2e remains gated separately by DOCKER_E2E.

+Activation:

+AppModule imports MongoInfraModule, so the bootstrap runs automatically on startup.